Freddychu222/Pandemic/index.md

   image_2:
     image: "/uploads/plaguemortality1.jpg"
     caption: <Strong>Black Death Mortality by Age:</Strong> This plot shows age distribution of the dead in England around the time of the Black Death.
 It can be seen that normal mortality rates report that over 25% of deaths are above the age of 70 whereas during the Black Death, the average age-at-death shifts to around 20-years-old.
 (DeWitte et al., 2017)

+- template: detail-content
+  block: one-column-1
+  headline: Spread vs. Mortality Comparison Analysis
+  content: With regards to the transmission of COVID-19 and the plague, several comparisons can be made between the two.
+In the modern age, disease spreads much differently than centuries ago; the development of air travel and ease of land travel has increased the ability for a contagious disease to spread rapidly.
+This is evidenced by the sporadic spread of cases across the United States in the figure <strong>COVID-19 Spread in the United States</strong>.
+Additionally, high population density in urban areas such as New York City and Los Angeles contribute to a greater rate of infections within populations.
+However, advances in modern medicine and hygiene hinders the spread since, comparatively, people wash their hands and wear masks at a much greater rate than in the 14th to 16th centuries.
+Meanwhile, as can be seen in the <strong>Black Death Spread in Europe</strong> figure, the bubonic plague spread through Europe along major trade routes and dispersed from major trading cities.
+Because the plague is transmitted by fleas that have bitten infected rodents, the low level of hygiene at the time was responsible for carrying infected rodents along trade routes.<br><br>Relating to the quantitative data surrounding the spread of both diseases, the graphs for cumulative infections and deaths follow somewhat similar trends.
+As shown in the <strong>Cumulative Bubonic Plague Deaths in London</strong> graph, the total deaths for all of the outbreaks of the plague followed a logarithmic curve where once the outbreak was controlled, the number of deaths tapered off.
+A comparable trend can be seen in the plot <strong>Black Death Spread by Population</strong>, although the trend is less pronounced due to the decreased data resolution.
+Similarly, the spread of COVID-19 also behaves logarithmically despite the use of masks and social distancing to contain the disease.
+As seen in the <strong>COVID-19 Spread by WHO Region</strong>, the number of new daily cases increases linearly until a peak and slowly decreases.
+If one were to plot this information in a cumulative manner where the graph shows the total number of reported cases, the graph would be logarithmic.
+This is because as the number of new daily cases increases, the cumulative plot would become steeper, and as the number of new daily cases slowly decreases, the cumulative plot would slowly begin to taper off.
+One feature of the WHO plot that is noteworthy is its ‘double spike’.
+The quarantine employed by state governments appeared to be showing success around April 1st when the number of new daily cases began to decrease.
+However, the reopening of several states’ economies around June caused a second wave of the disease to spread, as shown by the second surge of new daily cases.
+Comparatively, the plot of <strong>Cumulative COVID-19 Deaths in Los Angeles</strong> suggests that the total number of deaths increases in a linear fashion.
+Such behavior is attributable to modern medicine because drugs and intravenous treatments for diseases greatly increase the survivability of an infection such as COVID-19.
+This is a stark contrast to the treatments available at the time of the plague outbreaks, where medicine was not yet fully understood.

 - template: media-content
   block: media-2
   image_1: